qnikst/qnikst.github.com/posts/2013-02-28-resourcet-usage.markdown

 is [resourcet](http://hackage.haskell.org/package/resourcet) package written by Michael Snoyman, this package doesn't give so much guarantees as regions but at least it works.
-Resourcet package introduce ResourceT monad that forms a block where all resources that was registered in that blog will be closed as soon as compulation will left a block (there is an api for an early close but will not look at it currently).
+Resourcet package introduce ResourceT monad that forms a block where all resources that were registered in that blog will be closed as soon as compulation would left a block (there is an api for an early close but will not look at it now).

 So we can guarantee that: